wilsonmar/oss-perf/tableau.md

 Tableau clients running on Windows and Macs are used to create ".viz" files which define visualization display settings.

-Tableau software consists of several separately installed components:
+Tableau software consists of several separately installed components downloaded from separate URLs.

 <a href="#TableauDesktop">Tableau Desktop</a> Personal and Pro editions are licensed at $999 and $1999 per year.

 http://www.tableau.com/products/reader